China Proposes Stiffer Auto Safety Rules Targeting EV, Assisted Driving Risks

 Drivers of cars with assisted driving capabilities should be able to activate such a function only after having completed system-use training and having confirmed their identities through biometric identification or account login.

-Nearly 78 percent of new energy passenger vehicles in China were equipped with Level-2 or above assisted driving capabilities in the first four months of the year, according to data from the China Passenger Car Association.
+Nearly 78 percent of new energy passenger vehicles in China were equipped with Level-2 or higher assisted driving capabilities in the first four months of the year, according to data from the China Passenger Car Association.

 Editor: Futura Costaglione